-Information for commercial and charitable providers (CCPs) funded by EFA.
+Information for commercial and charitable providers (CCPs) funded by ESFA.

 Information for independent learning providers

-This page provides information for commercial and charitable providers (CCPs) who receive Education Funding Agency (EFA) formula funding for the provision of 16 to 19 education.
+This page provides information for commercial and charitable providers (CCPs) who receive Education and Skill Funding Agency (ESFA) formula funding for the provision of 16 to 19 education.
 We consult with Association of Employment and Learning Providers (AELP) over the contents and design of this page.

-EFA directly funds colleges, providers, schools, academies and independent specialist providers for the provision of education and training to students aged 16 to 19 (or are aged 19 to 24 and have an Education Heath and Care Plan (EHCP).
-Every year EFA reviews the procedures for prospective providers of education to be recognised and receive funding.
+ESFA directly funds colleges, providers, schools, academies and independent specialist providers for the provision of education and training to students aged 16 to 19 (or are aged 19 to 24 and have an Education Heath and Care Plan (EHCP).
+Every year ESFA reviews the procedures for prospective providers of education to be recognised and receive funding.

-All providers, other stakeholders and local authorities that receive EFA formula funding for the provision of 16 to 19 education should comply with the funding guidance.
+All providers, other stakeholders and local authorities that receive ESFA formula funding for the provision of 16 to 19 education should comply with the funding guidance.

 The funding guidance includes funding regulations, rates and formula, individualised learner record (ILR) returns and reconciliation arrangements, sub-contracting controls and other supporting information.

 Funding reconciliation and in-year growth

-CCPs with an EFA contract are subject to adjustments for under-performance and over-performance.
+CCPs with an ESFA contract are subject to adjustments for under-performance and over-performance.
 We reconcile the institution’s outturn against the funding allocation.